dahliyah/dahliyah.github.io/docs/The Trinity/The Trinity.md

 - Usually, people accuse others of [[Judaizing]] which they believe means that you are wrong for telling people that you must follow the commandments of Yahuah.
+- It's not scripture, it's philosophy
+- Trinitarians have a predisposed bias - the belief that god and angels are not made of the same substance.

+#### Terms
+**co-substantial** - of the same substance.
+**co-equal** - equal with one another; having the same rank or importance.
+**co-eternal** - equally eternal; existing with something else eternally.

 ## The Father

+God cannot mediate between God and man.
+*doesn't make sense..*

 > [!Bible] [John 5:37 - KJV](https://bible-api.com/john+5:37?translation=kjv) [[john]] [[john5]]
 >  <sup> **37** </sup>And the Father himself, which hath sent me, hath borne witness of me. *Ye have neither heard his voice **at any time**, nor seen his shape.*